article

 To learn more about the history and benefits of MCAP, Foxglove engineer John Hurliman will be giving a talk on “MCAP: A Next-Generation File Format for ROS Recording” at this year’s ROSCon!
 Be sure to check his presentation out on October 21 – and come by our booth to say hello!

-To ask questions or share feedback on our MCAP roadmap, you can join our Slack community or contact us directly.
+To ask questions or share feedback on our MCAP roadmap, you can join our Discord community or contact us directly.
 You can also check out the MCAP GitHub repo to contribute to our open source project or read our docs.

-Read more:
+Read more

 Get started for free